 Fort Point has stood guard at the narrows of the Golden Gate for over 150 years.

 After World War II, the movement to preserve Fort Point for its historic and architectural value began to grow.
 In 1959, a group of retired military officers and civilian engineers created the Fort Point Museum Association and lobbied for its creation as a National Historic Site.
-On October 16, 1970, Fort Point became a National Historic Site.
+And in 1970, Fort Point officially became a National Historic Site.

-LOcated at the South anchorage of the Golden Gate Bridge at the end of Marine Drive on the Presidio of San Francisco.
+Located at the South anchorage of the Golden Gate Bridge at the end of Marine Drive on the Presidio of San Francisco.

 The exterior of the fort can be accessed 7 days a week.

 According to the Wikipedia page for Fort Point National Historic Site, several movies have been filmed at the fort, including:

 The Presidio (1988) - This crime-thriller features Fort Point as the spot where a murder investigation takes place.
 The main characters scour the fort looking for clues to solve the case of a young woman found strangled.